srungarapugopikrishna/Super_Simple_Stock_Market/README.md

 Data is populated dynamically from utility functions create_trades() and create_stock().
-Values differ for every run.
+Values differ for every run(Because it is based on current timestamp).

 Static constraints:
 I am creating a whole of 50 trades and assigning them to stocks.